-Atam Academy is a newly opened Sikh faith school situated on Little Heath, off Barley Lane, in Chadwell Heath.
-Presently, there are two Reception classes and one Year 1 class.
-In 2018 we will open the secondary phase of the school as well as move in to our newly built site.
+ATAM Academy is a newly opened Sikh faith school situated on Little Heath, off Barley Lane, in Chadwell Heath.
+At present we have classes up to Year 3.

 Currently the school is situated on the site of Redbridge College with a contained and secure playground as well as access to the college field.
 We have a high standard of ICT equipment available for pupils as well as our Sikh enrichment afternoon, which includes karate, Punjabi and Sikh history.